YouTube has announced a new feature via a new Twitter post. It's called video chapters and has been requested by fans for a long time.

 Use subject to conditions

-This means that YouTubers can activate the "video chapters" function by setting timestamps in the description.
-These will then appear in the progress bar with a topic description and a thumbnail.
-For the feature to work, videos must contain at least three chapters with a minimum length of 10 seconds or longer.
-Since the feature is currently being rolled out worldwide, it may be that not everyone will have access to it immediately.
+This means YouTubers can activate the "Video Chapters" feature by adding timestamps to the description.
+These will then appear in the progress bar along with a topic description and a thumbnail.
+For the feature to work, videos must contain at least three chapters, each at least 10 seconds long or longer.
+Since the feature is currently being rolled out worldwide, not everyone may have access to it immediately.
 However, this should change in the next few days.
 Anker discount campaign: Save up to 25 percent on surveillance cameras, headphones, speakers and more.
 The discount ends on May 31, 2020.
 (Photo by bigtunaonline / Bigstockphoto)